Payins SDK Integration Guide

 - Asset: USD

 Next, you'll need to onboard the end users (ie, "Shoppers").
-Depending on each Shopper's transaction volume and residence, we have differing level of KYC requirements.
-See table below:
+Depending on transaction type and the Shopper's transaction volume and residence, we have differing level of diligence requirements.
+See more information on Shopper Onboarding here.

 {